cukang98/movie-browser/README.md

 # Movie Browser App 🍿

-This movie browser application is built using :atom_symbol: as a practice project to enhance front-end development skills.
+This movie browser application is built using React.js:atom_symbol:.
 It utilizes the TMDB (The Movie Database) API to retrieve movie data, providing a user-friendly interface for browsing and exploring a vast collection of movies.

 ## Features